derrikcurran-kenzan/sample-employee-rest-server/README.md

 mysql/mysql-server:latest
 ```

-The container can be stopped and removed via `docker rm -f mysql_sample`.
+The Docker container can be stopped and removed via `docker rm -f mysql_sample`.

 ## Build